The Hivemapper Mapping Network has collectively mapped more than 1,000,000 road km over 9 months and across 9 markets

 Hivemapper shares profits with its contributors

-Unlike big tech companies, Hiveampper shares ownership and profits with its contributors.
+Unlike big tech companies, Hivemapper shares rewards with its contributors.
 Cash rewards are currently available in 9 metro areas

 .
 Additionally, we’ve designed a new system to incentivize coverage, quality, and freshness.
 We will launch our decentralized global map on a blockchain this summer.
 Crypto rewards will promote coverage, quality, and freshness.
 Additionally, we’ve been hard at work building the Open Dashcam, a device that will make collection passive.
 We will start pre-sales soon and it will ship in the summer.